 In the US alone the numbers for lost revenue are staggering.

-Fraudulent returns came in at $17.6 billion in 2017.
+Fraudulent online returns came in at $17.6 billion in 2017.
 Add to that return abuse, and the number jumps to $22.8 billion.

 And that’s just looking at the cost of the product.
 When you examine the associated costs for processing returns including things like delivery, man-hours for processing, and additional wastage costs, that number skyrockets.